 The Risk Management and Corporate Governance Committee was established on 23 February 2014.
-As at the date of this annual report, the Risk Management and Corporate Governance Committee consists of three Directors: namely Mr. Yuan Bing, Professor Fang Hongxing and Professor Xie Yanjun.
+During the year of 2016 and up to the date of this annual report, the Risk Management and Corporate Governance Committee consists of three Directors: namely Mr. Yuan Bing, Professor Fang Hongxing (resigned on 25 January 2017) and Professor Xie Yanjun (resigned on 25 January 2017) or Professor Chen Guohui (appointed on 25 January 2017) and Professor Zhang Meng (appointed on 25 January 2017).
 Mr. Yuan Bing currently serves as the chairman of the Risk Management and Corporate Governance Committee.